Raksoiv/py-tetris/README.md

 ## Executive Pitch

-Py-Tetris is a clone of the classic Tetris.
-Your objective is to create lines full of blocks to eliminate them, you lose if a piece reaches the top row in the field.
-What makes it unique is that you can buy powerups like changing the next piece, or buying a 3-block piece replacing the next one.
-Using the amount of blocks destroyed as currency.
+Py-Time-Tetris is a clone of the classic Tetris with a twist, you have a limited amount of time to play, if you want to increase your available time you need to break lines containing at least one time block.
+Each time you level up you will gain an instant power up to help you

 ## Mechanics

-- Tetris-like gameplay on the field part of the game
+- Tetris-like gameplay
 - Combo: Every time you complete a row or rows in success (subsequent moves) you increase the combo bonus
-- Currency: Every time you complete a row gain blocks as a reward based on your combo and rows deleted
+- Time attack: You have a limited amount of time to play
-- You can buy powerups based on your current blocks
+    - You can increase your time by completing rows
-    - 3-block piece L/I
-    - Change next piece
-- Every time you bought one item it gets pricy
+- Power ups: Every time you level up, you can use a random power up
-- Power-ups require a treshold before being available
+    - To level up, you must complete rows
+    - Every power up has also a down side

 ## Story